 We Are All Connected

-This page holds a space for us to practice mindfulness.
-Mindfulness of our connection to our breath, the cells within our body, to each other, and to our growing Mother Gaia Earth.
+Holding space for us to practice mindfulness.
+Be mindful of our Connection to our breath, the cells within our body, to each other, and to our growing Mother Gaia Earth.

 This page stands as a JOYFUL reminder to lift our spirits and calm our minds while BEing awake and aware of our Ever-Living, Filling-ALL-Space, LIMITLESS Creator.